jpeglp/witchsky/README.md

 # Witchsky Social App Ipa

-hey so this isn't entirely just the normal witchsky source, only things i changed was just the "saved" navigation section was changed to bookmarks and the witchsky logo is back to the bluesky logo... sorry i like the butterfly more
+hey so this isn't entirely just the normal witchsky source

-anyways if you're all fine with that then you can get the IPA from actions :)
+ if you're all fine with that then you can get the IPA from actions :)